 Location.
-34° 52.722′ N, 83° 24.161′ W. Marker is in Clayton, Georgia, in Rabun County.
-Marker is at the intersection of West Savannah Street (U.S. 76) and North Church Street, on the right when traveling west on West Savannah Street.
+34° 52.72′ N, 83° 24.171′ W. Marker is in Clayton, Georgia, in Rabun County.
+Marker is on West Savannah Street (U.S. 76) 0 miles west of North Church Street, on the right when traveling west.
 Touch for map.
+The marker stands on the square in front of the Rabun County Courthouse.
 Marker is in this post office area: Clayton GA 30525, United States of America.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Rabun County Confederate Monument (here, next to this marker); Robert H. “Bob” Vickers 1908 - 1984 (a few steps from this marker); Rabun County (a few steps from this marker); The Rabun County Courthouse (within shouting distance of this marker); Rabun County Korean War Memorial (about 600 feet away, measured in a direct line); William Bartram Trail (approx. 2.9 miles away); York House Inn (approx. 4.2 miles away); Brig·Gen·Francis·S·Bartow·C·S·A· (approx. 5.6 miles away).
+Robert H. “Bob” Vickers 1908 - 1984 (a few steps Rabun County Confederate Monument (a few steps from this marker); Rabun County War Memorial (a few steps from this marker); The Rabun County Courthouse (within shouting distance of this marker); Rabun County Korean War Memorial (about 600 feet away, measured in a direct line); William Bartram Trail (approx. 2.9 miles away); York House Inn (approx. 4.2 miles away); Brig·Gen·Francis·S·Bartow·C·S·A· (approx. 5.6 miles away).
 Touch for a list and map of all markers in Clayton.

 Categories. • Antebellum South, US • Education • Government • Political Subdivisions •